Blue Badge Parking Scheme FAQs

 The Blue Badge Scheme doesn't currently fully apply in four central London boroughs due to specific traffic management concerns that exist in these areas.

 More information is provided in the ‘The Blue Badge scheme: rights and responsibilities in England’ leaflet.
-You can also find out more from the Blue Badge London website.
+You can also find out more from the Transport for London (TlL) website.

 Central London congestion charge scheme